-Storage systems typically used with dry agricultural residues should be protected against spontaneous combustion and excess decomposition, and the maximum storage moisture depends on the type of storage employed.
+Storage systems typically used with dry agricultural biomass should be protected against spontaneous combustion and excess decomposition, and the maximum storage moisture depends on the type of storage employed.
 Moisture limits must be observed to avoid spontaneous combustion and the emission of regulated compounds.

 Cost of storage is important to the overall feasibility of the biomass enterprise.
 In some cases, the storage can be on the same site as the source of the feedstock.
-In others, necessary volumes can only be achieved by combining the feedstock from a number of relatively close sources.
-Typically, delivery within about 50 miles is economic, but longer‐range transport is sometimes acceptable, especially when disposal fees can be reduced.
+In others, necessary volumes can only be achieved by combining the biomass feedstock from a number of relatively close sources.
+Typically, delivery within about 50 miles is economic, but longer range transport is sometimes acceptable, especially when disposal fees can be reduced.

 Agricultural residues such as wheat straw, rice husk, rice straw and corn stover are usually spread or windrowed behind the grain harvesters for later baling.
 Typically these residues are left in the field to air dry to moisture levels below about 14% preferred for bales in stacks or large piles of loose material.
 After collection, biomass may be stored in the open or protected from the elements by tarps or various structures.
 Pelletizing may be employed to increase bulk density and reduce storage and transport volume and cost.